Jagadguru Adi Shankara: Soundtrack

 Music was composed by Nag Sri Vatsa.
 Music was released on ADITYA Music Company.
 The soundtrack of fourteen tracks was released by Paripoornananda Saraswati, on 11 March 2013.
+Some of the songs were composed by Adi Shankara and Vyasa.

-Home Media
+Home media

 Producers planned in low expensive.
 Blu-ray studio took copy from producers.
 Later on 30 September 2013 HD DVD came in force.
 Later broadcast right acquired by Gemini TV.

 Reception

 Karthik Pasupulate of The Times of India, rated the film 1.5/5 and wrote: "The movie isn't great enough to be even funny."
 Pasupalate criticized the lead actor by stating, "Kaushik is an absolute disaster who when not looking dazed, looks intensely agitated."
 123Telugu.com which rated the film 3/5, opined, "‘Jagadguru Adishankara’ is a film that will appeal to elderly people and folks who are devotionally inclined."
 The reviewer, however, criticized the technical departments of the film such as VFX, cinematography and editing.